ironhack-labs/lab-javascript-basic-algorithms/README.md

   <summary>How do you find a length of a string in JavaScript?</summary>
   <br>

-  To find the length of a string use the `length` property.
+  To find the length of a string, use the `length` property.
 Here is an example:

   ```js
   const str = "Hello, world!"";